snapshotmanager/boom-boot/README.md

 ```

 ## Python API
-Boom also supports programatic use via a Python API.
+Boom also supports programmatic use via a Python API.
 The API is flexible
 and allows greater customisation than is possible using the command line
 tool.